pixellaz/pixelcms/README.md

 PIXEL CMS
 =============

-A CMS that built on top of Django and MongoDB.
-This is a very adolescent CMS but promising a highly scaleable and easy to configure and maintenance.
+- A CMS that built on top of Django and MongoDB.
+This is a very adolescent CMS but promising a fast, highly scaleable and easy to maintain CMS.

+- A documentation will be added soon.

 VERSIONS
 -------